marekborowiec/teaching/command-line1.md

 ```shell
 cd ..
 ```
-`cd` followed by two full stops or dots) moves you up a level in the directory tree, that is to your parent directory.
+`cd` followed by two full stops or dots) moves you up a level in the directory tree, that is to your **_parent directory_**.

 You can combine the two dots with a directory name you know is present one level up from your working directory.
 Try:
 ```shell
 cd Sandbox
 cd ../Code
 ```
-The arguments to cd specified above are examples of relative paths. `cd` in the examples above takes only one argument, but other commands often take more arguments.
+The **_arguments_** to cd specified above are examples of relative paths. `cd` in the examples above takes only one argument, but other commands often take more arguments.
 Arguments are separated by a space, like this: `command Argument1 Argument2`.
 Another symbol that `cd` recognizes is the period `.`.
 It means ‘the current directory’ and is useful in moving down more than one level in the directory tree. `cd Sandbox` and  `cd ./Sandbox` mean the same thing: move to the `Sandbox` directory, which is present in your working directory.
 You can also give a forward slash following the directory name, as in `cd ./Sandbox/`, but you don’t have to. `cd /Sandbox` won’t work, however:
 ```shell
 cd /Sandbox